KentFarr/Scraprr/README.md

 Description

-This Java program serves as r a simple text scraper application.
+This Java program serves as a simple text scraper application.
 It provides a menu for the user to choose between different functionalities and handles user input for text search.

 How to Run